Adorable Adventures: How to Finish the Story – Full Walkthrough

 • Assuming the cozy tone means random exploration is always efficient.
 The game rewards curiosity, but the story path is still structured.

 If you remember only one thing from this Adorable Adventures walkthrough, make it this: the game is easiest when you reduce information.
-Follow the family trail that matters now, filter any completed smell that muddies the screen, and clear collectibles during River, Forest, and the post-Summit cleanup window.
-Do that, and Boris’s route through Plains, River, Forest, Burned Forest, Highlands, and Summit stays clear all the way to the ending.
+Follow the family trail that matters now, mute any completed smell that muddies the screen, ignore white-trail distractions, and clear collectibles at Clue #1 (after Mimi), Clue #2 (at Belle), and the post-Rock Summit cleanup.
+Do that, and Boris’s route through Plains, River, Forest, Burned Forest, Highlands, and Summit stays clear all the way to the reunion with his mother.

 Was this guide helpful?